How to fix a jammed dslr camera lens

 Dust and debris can accumulate in the lens mechanism over time, causing it to jam.
 Regularly clean your camera and lens with a soft brush or cloth to prevent any build-up that could lead to issues.

-See also Best dslr mode camera mobile
+See also How to use your nikon dslr camera

 3. Use a Proper Camera Bag Invest in a quality camera bag with padding and compartments to protect your camera and lens during transport.
 Avoid tossing your camera into a bag without proper protection.